The long version . . .

 She devoured books on spirituality, mindfulness, meditation, and anything to put some sense around a complex world.
 Trips to a commune, float tanks, and late nights holed up at pancake houses debating the meaning of life with smart people fueled her quest to answer that same question, “What next?”

 When the student is ready, the teacher will appear.
 In 1997, Melissa met her first spiritual teacher, Sonia Choquette.
 Sonia’s work helped Melissa decode that living a spiritual life and a regular life are the same.
 She didn’t have to put down one to pick up the other.
-In 2014, Melissa went on to learn the mechanics of teaching meditation from with davidji of the Chopra Center.
+In 2014, Melissa went on to learn the mechanics of teaching meditation with davidji of the Chopra Center.
 She was ready to turn the cushion around and begin teaching.
 Melissa finds the best in each student and builds on it.
 She asks only that her students to place their perceived limitations on the side of the road and take the ride with her.
 And have a little fun.
+Opening Meditation for Regular People brought her dream of World Domination Through Meditation to life

 Rameshwar Das taught her that the teacher doesn’t just strike the bell, she sets the tone.
 So many more teachers lit her way and she is grateful for and humbled by each lesson.